 In some cases, a one column layout is not the best way to lay out the screen.
-Designers should use two or three column layouts when:
+Designers should use two column layouts when:

 - There are a lot of fields (>25) on a single screen, and real estate is at a premium.

 - Specific fields do not have strong associations.

 Use a two column layout when you have >= 6 fields to show.
 Do not use a two column layout to display one line of fields.